 Now you're finally ready to buy containers for your craft storage needs.

 Storing your grouped items in containers (as opposed to leaving them all loose on a shelf) will help you to maintain your craft room organization system.

 make it easy to find and replace punches

 Take a look at your groups of tools and raw materials as well as the locations where you want to store these items and determine the best size and type of containers for each group of items.

 As you consider what types of containers you need, take into account the ways you use your raw materials and tools as well as the way you work.

 If, for example, you're inspired by the colors and patterns on your raw materials, you'll want containers that allow you to see your raw materials.
 If you use raw materials that can be damaged by exposure to sunlight or air, you'll need containers that protect those items.

 Make a list with the number and types of containers you'll need as well as the dimensions and purchase anything you need.
-Amazon has a good selection of craft storage options, which you can search here:

 Once you have everything neatly stored in their proper containers, be sure to label all of the containers so you'll know at a glance where things are, and you will be less tempted to toss things that don't belong into your newly organized containers.